xpack-dev-tools/openocd-xpack/README-RELEASE.md

 ## Prepare a new blog post

+- check and possibly update the `templates/body-jekyll-release-*-liquid.md`
-Run the xPack action `generate-jekyll-post`; this will leave a file on the Desktop.
+- run the xPack action `generate-jekyll-post`; this will leave a file on the Desktop.

 In the `xpack/web-jekyll` GitHub repo: